SeSartaj/task_aveta/README.md

 1. Open a terminal and navigate to the project directory.
 2. Run the tests by executing the following command: `python -m unittest`

+I have uploaded the code to the GitHub repository.
+Here is the link: https://github.com/SeSartaj/task_aveta

+If you have any feedback or further instructions, please let me know.
+Thanks